kimdoanh89/doanhluong.me/_posts/2020-07-18-Mega-lab-part1.markdown

 toc: true
 toc_label: "On This Post"
 ---
+This is the first post of a series on setting up an Mega-lab for Network Automation in GNS3 with around 200 devices in the network.
+To set up a big lab, we need to automate as much as possible all the steps.

+For example, we have to setup SSH key on each device so that we can connect to it using different management platforms, including Ansible, Python netmiko, Nornir.
+It would be very a heavy task if we have to set up the SSH key manually.
+Also, the configuration of IP address for each device is not easy considering a huge number of devices.
+A good solution would involve the use of a DHCP server to assign IP address for each device when it starts up.

+We will go through the following steps using Zero-Touch Provisioning (ZTP) approach.
+Zero-touch provisioning promises that you can install new devices without moving your hands.
+To someone who is used to connecting a console cable to each and every device, this can seem like wondrous magic.
+The process of installing a new device with ZTP instead of doing the same thing manually is a breeze.
+One thing that a lot of people forget about this process is that all the hard work lies in the preparation.
+A very good reference on ZTP can be found [here](https://networklore.com/ztp-tutorial/introduction/).

 # 1. Topology design
 We set up the topology with the following details in mind.